List of EastEnders two-hander episodes: Den and Angie Watts (16 October 1986)

 The first two-hander features Den Watts (Leslie Grantham) and Angie Watts (Anita Dobson) and is structured like a tennis match, with a non-speaking window cleaner forever strolling innocently into the action.
 The episode was written by Jane Hollowood and directed by Antonia Bird.
 This episode was watched by 14.0 million viewers in its original broadcast.
 Writers chose to give Den and Angie a two-hander episode due to their popularity.

 Den and Angie's marriage has broken down, and before the episode, Den finally decides to end the marriage and leave Angie for his mistress, Jan Hammond (Jane How).
-The episode begins with Den trying to talk to Angie to tell her that he wants to leave her and get a divorce.
+The episode begins with Den trying to talk to Angie to tell her that he wants to leave her and get a divorce but not before Angie tries to continue with a "normal" life in vain; within the opening moments of the episode Angie switches on the washing machine and throughout the back and forth between Angie and Den the audience hears the cycle progress, almost as a soundtrack.
+The thundering spin cycle often plays alongside Angie or Den screaming and shouting and the gentle wash action plays alongside the more tender moments.
 Angie stalls but Den persists and explains to her that he wants a clean break from her, their pub, The Queen Victoria, Albert Square and Walford.
-Den tells Angie that he shall get another pub through a deal with James Wilmott-Brown (William Boyde) and Jan would be doing the books.
+Den tells Angie that he shall get another pub through a deal with James Willmott-Brown (William Boyde) and Jan would be doing the books.
 Angie is shocked and feels defeated, but she then reveals that she is terminally ill with only six months to live.
 Den does not believe her, but Angie explains her story to Den; Angie's hysterical performance eventually convinces him.
 Den crumbles and promises to stay with her, adding that he will kill Angie if she is lying.
 Consumed by guilt, Den asks Angie for her forgiveness.
 As Den leaves Angie alone and takes their dog Roly for a walk, she gives a deranged smile, revealing that she has been lying to Den.

 Although this is always referred to as a "two hander", in fact another actor also appears in the episode.
 The window cleaner, who contributes to the dramatic tension by causing the warring couple to move from room to room, was played by Kevin Walsh who, because of qualms about billing at the end of the episode, was only credited onscreen at the end of the omnibus edition broadcast on the Sunday.